 The Marvel Cinematic Universe is booming at the box office and entertaining millions of moviegoers, but there are still several plot holes in Marvel movies.
 In trying to tie all the films together, Marvel movie plot holes are bound to happen, but some leaps in logic are harder to swallow than others.

 While many Marvel film plot holes are forgivable, there are some Hulk-sized holes that are too big to overlook.
 Here is a list of the some of the worst plot holes in Marvel movies.
 Vote up the narrative issues in Marvel Studios films that actually bug you.
+And if you're looking to pick apart Endgame, we have a list solely dedicated to all the plot holes in Avengers: Endgame.

 Agent Coulson's death in The Avengers helped bring the team together, but now that Coulson is alive, do the Avengers know?
 Joss Whedon, director of The Avengers and Avengers: Age of Ultron and creator of Agents of S.H.I.E.L.D., considers Coulson to be dead in the movies.
 But in the show, Coulson's revival is supposedly kept secret from Thor the Avengers.
 How is that possible?